kingaa/sbied/syllabus.md

 Breakout groups will be assigned anew at each session.
 At the beginning of each session, quickly introduce yourselves and divide the labor among yourselves.
-The following roles are designed to help the group function smoothly, and to make sure everyone in a group contributes to the group effort, and that every important task has someone to look after it.
+The following roles are suggested to help the group function smoothly, and to make sure everyone in a group contributes to the group effort, and that every important task has someone to look after it.
+Regardless of how you organize your group, we recommend that someone take on the role of Hacker (see below): this could be the person with the most experience as an **R** programmer and/or the person with the fastest computer.
 None of these roles is a full-time job: everyone can perform a role and also contribute thought and effort toward the group's work.
 Importantly, everyone is expected to listen to, and engage with, the contributions of the other group members.

+1. **Hacker.**
+   All group members are expected to do hands-on work with the methods we are teaching.
+   A Hacker, however, takes prime responsibility for producing the definitive version of the group's codes and full responsibility for making sure that all group members have access to the definitive version at the end of each breakout-group session.
+   We recommend that you use a shared online document for this purpose.
+   Since learning to write correct and efficient code is central to the course's goals, the Hacker should make sure that the group is fully involved in all the coding.
+1. **Slacker.**
+   A Slacker monitors the group's interface with the course Slack channel.
+   In addition, the Slacker prepares a pr&eacute;cis of the group's efforts and progress, to be passed to the course Slack channel at the end of the session.
+   This should be at most a paragraph, focused on communicating the essentials only: what exercises were tackled, what approaches taken, what progress made, what difficulties encountered.
 1. **Keeper.**
    The Keeper keeps time, keeps track of the group's goals, and keeps the group focused and running smoothly and happily.
    It's only a happy group that does good work.